-Current Italian legislation details what specifications a property must have to be classed as luxury real estate.
-The law also stipulates corresponding purchase duties and annual municipal tax rates on these properties.
-Contrary to what many think, luxury homes are not exclusively defined as large properties in terms of square meterage.
-Their location and the quality of finishes also determine the classification of the property.
+Contrary to what many think, luxury homes are not exclusively large properties – in terms of square meterage.
+Real estate location, cultural value and the quality of finishes also determine the classification of a property.

-Italian law uses two sets of guidelines to determine if real estate is luxury property: cadastral criteria and Ministerial Decree 2/8/69.
+Italian law uses two sets of guidelines to determine luxury property: Ministerial Decree 2/8/69 and cadastral criteria.

 Luxury properties: Ministerial Decree 1969

-According to the law, in order to be defined as luxury real estate, and thereby determine whether tax benefits are applicable, a property must meet precise criteria.
-To be considered luxury, a property must have at least one of the characteristics set out in the Ministerial Decree 2/8/69.
+According to this law, the definition of luxury real estate means a property must meet precise criteria.
+It must have at least one of the characteristics set out in the Ministerial Decree 2/8/69.
 These include: properties in areas which, according to town planning and zoning laws, are for villas or private parks.

-- Single-family homes, in locally designated areas, on building plots of not less than 3,000 square meters.
-Agricultural areas are excluded from this category, even if planning has provided for the possibility of building residential properties;
+Single-family homes, which sit on building plots of not less than 3,000 square meters.
+This category excludes agricultural areas, even if planning provides for the possibility of building residential properties.

-- these are single-family homes including some kind of sports facilities, in particular, the law refers to a swimming pool with a minimum area of 80 square meters and to tennis courts on drained ground, which extends to at least 650 square meters;
+Single-family homes with certain types of sports facilities.
+In particular, the law refers to swimming pools with a minimum area of 80 square meters and to tennis courts on drained ground extending to at least 650 square meters.

-- Single dwellings with a surface area of more than 200 square meters, excluding balconies, terraces, cellars, attics, stairs and parking spaces, and that have an open area of land more than six times the covered area.;
+Single dwellings with a surface area of more than 200 square meters, excluding balconies, terraces, cellars, attics, stairs and parking spaces, that have an open area of land more than six times the covered area.

-The Ministerial Decree of 1969 is quite exhaustive in defining the characteristics of luxury homes, but important indications can also be found in cadastral classifications.
+The Ministerial Decree of 1969 is quite exhaustive in defining the characteristics of luxury homes.
+However, Italian legislation governing cadastral classifications also contains important indications.

-- A/1: stately homes – classical buildings with above average finishes in areas considered to be of value due to the presence of parks and/or gardens;
+A/1: stately homes – classical buildings with above-average finishes in areas considered valuable due to the presence of parks and/or gardens.

-- A/8: dwellings in villas, that is residential properties with fine finishes set in a park or a garden;
+A/8: dwellings in villas.
+These are residential properties with fine finishes set in a park or a garden.

-- A/9: castles, palaces and mansions of outstanding cultural and historical and value, mainly consisting of a single real estate unit.
+A/9: castles, palaces and mansions of outstanding cultural and historical and value.
+These mainly consist of single real estate units.

-For over 50 years, De Tullio Law Firm has been providing international clients with independent legal advice.
-We offer services in all the major fields of Italian law with particular expertise in real estate and inheritance matters.
+For over 55 years, De Tullio Law Firm has been providing international clients with independent legal advice.
+We offer services in all the major fields of Italian law with particular expertise in real estate, inheritance and family law matters.
 Get in touch: firstname.lastname@example.org